orlof/xcb3-vscode-ext/README.md

 This extension contributes the following settings:

+* `xcbasic.basefolder`
-* `xcbasic.basefolder`: Absolute path to XC-BASIC base folder (the one containing the 'bin' folder)
+  * Absolute path to XC-BASIC base folder (the one containing the 'bin' folder)

+Optional settings are needed only if you want to use them in `.vscode/tasks.json`.

+* `xcbasic.emulator`
-* `xcbasic.vice`: Absolute path to VICE base folder (the one containing the 'bin' folder)
+  * Absolute path to emulator of your choice (e.g. Vice)
+* `xcbasic.debugger`
-* `xcbasic.debugger`: Absolute path to retro debugger base folder
+  * Absolute path to debugger of your choice (e.g. Retro Debugger)
+* `xcbasic.packer`
-* `xcbasic.packer`: Absolute path to packer (of your choice) base folder (e.g. Exomizer)
+  * Absolute path to packer of your choice (e.g. Exomizer or ZX0)

-The settings mentioned are not required for the extension, but you can use them in executable paths in `.vscode/tasks.json`.
-This allows you to store `.vscode/tasks.json` in version control, ensuring it functions regardless of where the tools are installed.
+XC=BASIC extension does not use these optional settings.
+Their only purpose is to provide file paths that you CAN use when defining tasks in `.vscode/tasks.json`.
+This allows you to store `.vscode/tasks.json` in version control and ensure that it can work correctly in different computers regardless of the tool locations.

+## Tasks

 Tasks can be set up to perform actions such as: